 Today, Matson Consulting is a leading expert on the emerging trends of food hubs and the local foods movement with access to a staff of more than 15 expert consultants.

 James Matson has over 25 years of corporate experience with agricultural and rural business ventures.
-Personally, Matson has been involved in agriculture for nearly his entire life; During his childhood, he was an active 4-H member, and he continued his childhood interests by enrolling in Peace Corps, where he served as an Agribusiness Advisor to the Uruguayan Agricultural Ministry in Las Piedras, Uruguay.
+Personally, Matson has been involved in agriculture for nearly his entire life.
+During his childhood, he was an active 4-H member, and he continued his childhood interests by enrolling in the Peace Corps where he served as an Agribusiness Advisor to the Uruguayan Agricultural Ministry in Las Piedras, Uruguay.
 Throughout his career, he has held various positions such as Advisor, Researcher, Director, Marketing Specialist, and Agricultural Economist.

 Matson, who is fluent in Spanish, has worked on agricultural business development throughout the U.S. and in 19 countries on four continents.
 He has a M.S. degree in Agricultural Economics from the University of California, Davis and a B.S. degree in Agricultural Business Management, and B.A. degrees in Economics and Spanish from NCSU.